Skip to content

 The weather.
 Yes, the rain had stopped, it was relatively mild, but — here comes the issue — it was foggy, especially up on the peak.

 Alas, Machu Picchu did not really embrace me.
 Well, as I had explained, I had gotten utterly wet reaching the base camp.
-Nora anf I hired a guide, last minute for a relatively low amount, he neither spoke too clearly (very thick accent) plus seemed not really motivated (probably the amount was below his liking).
+Nora and I hired a guide, last minute for a relatively low amount; he neither spoke too clearly (very thick accent) nor seemed really motivated (probably the amount was below his liking).
 I looked in envy at the other groups having an interactive, lively guide explaining things.
 Even worse, there was a pretty thick fog all around the monument: it prevented me from seeing the famous green peaks with the ruins in front.
-Bad luck - hey, Friday the 13th was the previous day!
+Bad luck — hey, Friday the 13th was the previous day!

 Peekabo!